KKOA/cv/README.md

 | <a href="#education">EDUCATION</a>
 | <a href="#attributes"> PERSONAL ATTRIBUTES/PROFILE</a><br>
 | <a href="#achievements">SELECTED ACHIEVEMENTS</a>
-| <a href="#interests">INTERESTS</a>
 | <a href="#contact">CONTACT</a>
 </p>
-<p>I had fascination in software development since a young age and keep up to date with current technologies and open to working with different technologies and learn new skills.</p>

 <p>I am a former Backend Developer with 1 year’s commercial experience with API, seeking an opportunities in environment that will expand my knowledge and skills while enabling me to add value to the business using my existing technical strengths, analytical abilities and strong people skills.</p>

+<p>I had a fascination with software development since a young age and keep up to date with current technologies.
+I am open to working with different technologies and learn new skills .
+When I am not coding, I playing computer games or playing sports like Tennis and Badminton.</p>

 <h2> Recent Activity</h2>
 <p>I recently graduated from a highly selective, 16 week, 9 till 5, intensive software development boot camp at Makers Academy.
 I took the course to expand on my existing knowledge of program languages while instilled the best practices and new methodologies such as TDD (Test Driven Development) & Agile.</p>